-Occupational Work Experience in Photography
+PHOTO 468A Occupational Work Experience in Photography

-Course study under this section may be repeated three times.
+1-4 units, 3-12 hours laboratory (GR) Course study under this section may be repeated three times.
 Acceptable for credit: CSU

 Supervised employment providing opportunities in photography or a related field: Develop desirable work habits, become a productive, responsible individual, and extend education experience with on the job training.
 Course study under this section may be repeated three times for a maximum of 16 units for occupational or a combination of general and occupational work experience education (including Regular and Alternate Plan and General/Occupational/Apprentice Work Experience).
 1012.00